API Guide

 print("primary metric:", report.metrics.get("primary_metric"))

 For real primary-metric values, pass calibration_data (see Concepts).
-Without it, the runner falls back to lightweight mock metrics so the pipeline can still finish.
+Without it, the runner uses lightweight mock metrics so the pipeline can finish.

 Concepts